 This is where you want to give them a glimpse into the experience they’ll get when working with you.
 Make the presentation an experience, through visual storytelling, and you can bring that experience alive for them, take them on a journey and stimulate a genuine conversation that revolves around the customer.

-This is where interactive presentations come into their own, it’s easily overlooked, but it’s actually a very powerful way of gaining people’s confidence and trust early on and where the real ROI lies.
+This is where interactive presentations come into their own, it’s easily overlooked, which is one of many presentation errors.
+But it’s actually a very powerful way of gaining people’s confidence and trust early on and where the real digital marketing ROI lies.

 Why do you need an interactive presentation?

 Think of an interactive presentation like an offline website, it has navigation so you can move around the presentation using navigation points so you don’t need to click through from slide to slide in a linear fashion.
 It sounds simple enough but this slight change will make a huge difference to how you present and the experience for the audience.
-It means that you can move to areas of the presentation that are of most relevance to the customer sitting in front of you.
+It means that you can move to areas of the presentation that are of most relevance to the customer sitting in front of you – creating a more conversational presentation.

 For instance, if you have a meeting with the MD of a business and the Operations Director they will probably have slightly different concerns and challenges for their part of the business – using interaction you can have one slide that addresses the MD’s concerns and a separate one for the FD and using the navigation you can quickly jump between them specifically addressing the individual needs of each.